Chase Savings account review

 Open a Chase Savings by visiting a branch or by applying online.
 Here’s how to apply online:

-- Visit the Chase site and click Open an account.
+- From Chase’s website, click Open an account.

 - Click Savings Accounts.

 - Click Open an account under Chase Savings.